52 Week Savings Challenge (2024 Edition)

 First, the benefits:

-• You’ll be saving money.
+• You’ll be saving money at a time when so many people live paycheck to paycheck.
 That, all by itself, is a good thing.

 • You can gain confidence in your ability to budget, and to “pay yourself first.”
-For extra help, here is a budget planner app that’s easy to use.
+For extra help, use a budget planner app to make planning easy.

-• As the dollars add up, use the momentum to continue the challenge into 2023.
+• As the dollars add up, use the momentum to continue the challenge for a second (third, fourth…) year.

 • You can participate in this challenge with friends and family members, which can motivate you to keep going.